barryclark/jekyll-now/_posts/2018-11-20-Fruit-Ranking.md

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/fruit_ranking/map_plot_plot.png)

-While many articles are written about the ever growing rift between Urban and Rural America, one thing unites us all: our hatred of Honeydew.
+While many articles are written about the ever growing rift between Urban and Rural America, one thing unites us all: our hatred of honeydew.
+Respondents who grew up in urban zip codes rated the fruit exactly the same as those who grew up rural zip codes.

 On average, urban respondents rated most fruits higher than their rural counterparts.
-However, fruits like Apricots, Red Apples, and Pears are more popular among Rural respondents.
+However, fruits like Apricots, Red Apples, and Pears are more popular among rural respondents.

-If a fruit falls below the diagonal line, that means that the fruit is ranked <i>higher</i> among respondents that grew up in urban areas compared to those who grew up in rural areas.
+If a fruit falls below the diagonal line in the chart below, that means that the fruit is ranked <i>higher</i> among respondents that grew up in urban areas compared to those who grew up in rural areas.
 And the opposite is true if a fruit is above the diagonal line.
 The [2010 Urban Area Relationship file](https://www.census.gov/geo/maps-data/data/ua_rel_download.html) provided by the US Census was used to define urban/rural zip codes.
 Like most parts of this analysis, there is a demographic skew: less than 10% of respondents that put in a valid zip code grew up in a rural area.

 <figure class="video_container">
 <iframe width="600" height="600" src="https://rawgit.com/GWarrenn/gwarrenn.github.io/drafts/images/fruit_ranking/urban_rural.html" frameborder="0" allowfullscreen="true"></iframe>